pSharpX/google-cfn-labs/templatemanager-java/README.md

 ## Introduction
 The templatemanager function is responsible for managing email templates used for the tasks management ecosystem.
+Supported operation like create-or-update and delete are included.

 ## Getting Started